janschill/solid-comment/README.md

 ## To-do

-- [ ] The import and export in examples does not work properly
+- [x] The import and export in examples does not work properly (Resolved by dropping TS)
+- [ ] How does the application in itself authenticate?

 ## Usage